platformsh/template-builder/templates/opigno/files/README.md

-# Drupal project template for Platform.sh
+# Opigno project template for Platform.sh

-This project provides a starter kit for Drupal 8 projects hosted on [Platform.sh](http://platform.sh).
+This project provides a starter kit for Opigno projects hosted on [Platform.sh](http://platform.sh).
 It is very closely based on the [Drupal Composer project](https://github.com/drupal-composer/drupal-project).

 ## Starting a new project

-To start a new Drupal 8 project on Platform.sh, you have 2 options:
+To start a new Opigno project on Platform.sh, you have 2 options:

 1. Create a new project through the Platform.sh user interface and select "start new project from a template".
-Then select Drupal 8 as the template.
+Then select Opigno as the template.
 That will create a new project using this repository as a starting point.

 2. Take an existing project, add the necessary Platform.sh files, and push it to a Platform.sh Git repository.
-This template includes examples of how to set up a Drupal 8 site.
+This template includes examples of how to set up a Opigno site.
 (See the "differences" section below.)

 ## Using as a reference